dwgan/www.stacc.top/index.md

 Here are some topics that I recently focus on

-## STM32MP1
+## STM32MPU

 In this project, we explored the advantage of STM32MPU to design powerful development platform with lower price.
 The STM32MP157 is a heterogeneous system architecture with an A7 core and an M4 core.
 The A7 core can run a Linux system and execute high-performance tasks such as human-machine interfaces (HMI), video encoding/decoding, and providing USB and Ethernet interfaces.
 The M4 core can run real-time tasks such as motor control and sensor data acquisition.
-[Learn more](https://www.st.com/en/microcontrollers-microprocessors/stm32-arm-cortex-mpus.html)
+[Learn more]({{ site.baseurl }}{% post_url 2024-12-03-STM32MP-Development %})

 <p align="center">
   <img src="https://dwgan.top/PicGo/img/202409210037469.png" style="zoom: 33%;" />
 </p>

 ## STKNX RFID Reader